This post has an ambiguous SNPs, meaning it's unknown which allele is being referred to. Most of the SNPs have been flipped in their orientation.

 - Less serotonin neuron firing and less postsynaptic receptors (SSRIs increase post-synaptic activation) (CC) (R).

-- The G allele of the C-1019G (rs6295) polymorphism, which leads to higher expression of 5-HT1A gene, is related to decreased comfort with close relationships (R).
+- The G allele (C allele in positive orientation) of the C-1019G (rs6295) polymorphism, which leads to higher expression of 5-HT1A gene, is related to decreased comfort with close relationships (R).

 - Worse binding of serotonin to the 5HT1A receptor (C)...

 - Increased 5-HT1A autoreceptors in depressed subjects.
 Increasing 5-HT1A autoreceptor levels reduce serotonin neurotransmission (CC).